Dubai Miracle Garden: Operations

 The Dubai Miracle Garden generally operates from October to April every year.
 It is closed from May to September due to high temperatures averaging of 40 °C, which is not conducive for flower viewing.
+The garden is open daily from 9 am to 9 pm, from Monday to Friday and from 9 am until 11 pm on weekends (Saturday and Sunday) and public holidays.

 Maintenance

 The flowers are maintained by re-use of treated wastewater through a drip irrigation method with an average amount of 757082 L of water per day.
 According to the officials of Dubai Miracle Garden, the Dubai municipality retreats the grey water of the city and sends it directly to the garden.
 The garden again re-filters the water and converts it to high-quality water for its usage in the garden.
 The garden is only watered after it closes at night.

 Dubai Butterfly Garden

-In 2015 Dubai Miracle Garden opened the Dubai Butterfly Garden, the world's largest and the region's first indoor butterfly garden and sanctuary for over 15,000 butterflies from 26 species.
+In 2015, Dubai Miracle Garden opened the Dubai Butterfly Garden, the world's largest and the region's first indoor butterfly garden and sanctuary for over 15,000 butterflies from 26 species.